MANDATORY

 2) The dosage is the size of 1/2 grain of cooked rice, or 1 grain of

 uncooked rice.
 The dose comparisons are equivalent.
-It's important to
+It's

 have a grain of rice for comparison while you're dosing, to avoid

 overdosing.
-Measure it with a toothpick and smear it directly on
+Measure it with a toothpick and smear it directly

 their upper teeth.
 Ivermectin paste MUST be given orally.